tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster.md

 header-img: "img/kubernetes.png"
 ---

-Lets deploy the [Demo Spring Boot application](https://github.com/tony-waters/spring-boot-app) into Kubernetes using [`kind`](https://kind.sigs.k8s.io/) as the cluster and [`cloud-provider-kind`](https://github.com/kubernetes-sigs/cloud-provider-kind) to provide ingress to the cluster.
+Lets deploy the [Demo Spring Boot application](https://github.com/tony-waters/spring-boot-app) into Kubernetes using [`kind`](https://kind.sigs.k8s.io/) as the cluster and [`cloud-provider-kind`](https://github.com/kubernetes-sigs/cloud-provider-kind) to provide HTTP access to the cluster.

 Once installed, we will need some additional files which live in [`tony-waters/spring-boot-kubernetes`](https://github.com/tony-waters/spring-boot-kubernetes):